pgpbpadilla/pgpbpadilla.github.io/_drafts/chollet-general-intelligence-test.md

 acquire skills.
 Agents that can learn more skills with less effort can be said to be more intelligent.

-### Comparison to Hutter's AIXI model
+### Choosing priors

-Chollet emphasizes the need to control the priors and they should be human priors, a practical reason for this is learning efficiency.
+Chollet emphasizes the need to control the priors, and they should be human priors, a practical reason for this is learning efficiency.

 If we provide agents with specific priors then we're giving them hints about